-The setting up of a proper disciplinary framework is essential to the functioning of the Model.
+The setting up of a proper disciplinary framework is essential to the functioning of the Model and the related procedures, including the Reporting Procedure referred to in the following paragraph "Channels for Reporting Irregularities (Whistleblowing)".
 Since the application of the disciplinary system and relevant actions refer to the violation of rules of the Model, such application may be taken regardless of whether or not criminal charges are brought or the offences are successfully prosecuted by the judicial authority.
 The system applies to all company employees and directors, as well as any and all persons and parties that have entered into contractual relations with BSCCB.